Hunter-Baliatico/Psychiatric-Readmission-Risk-Quality-Benchmarking/README.md

 The SQL queries used to inspect and clean the data for this analysis can be found here → [SQL Data Cleaning Scripts](#)
 Targeted SQL queries regarding specific performance metrics can be found here → [SQL Analytical Queries](#)
-An interactive Tableau dashboard used to explore and report findings can be found here → [Interactive Dashboard](#)
+An interactive Tableau story including all 5 dashboard used to explore and report findings can be found here → https://public.tableau.com/app/profile/hunter.baliatico/viz/PsychiatricFacilityReadmissionAnalysis/PsychiatricFacilityReadmissionAnalysis

 ---